kmhofmann/selene/docs/building.md

 #### Static vs. shared libraries

-The default settings will build a set of static libraries.
+The default CMake settings will build a set of static libraries.

 If you want to build shared libraries instead, add `-DBUILD_SHARED_LIBS=ON` to the `cmake` command.